Guidance for the Sibelius Academy students

 Save the dates now!
 The programme of the events will be updated in Students’ uniarts and they will be announced in weekly newsletters.

-Meet the new navigators
+Meet the navigators

 You can turn to a Navigator for help, for example with wellbeing, study planning or written assignments.
 Don’t hesitate to reach out to them!